How Do You Find Constant Of Variation

 Direct Variation: Finding the Constant k

 In direct variation, two variables x and y are related by the equation y = kx, where k is the constant of variation.
-So in practice, as x increases, y increases proportionally, and vice versa.
+Basically, as x increases, y increases proportionally, and vice versa.
 To find k, follow these steps:

 1. Identify the given values: Look for a pair of corresponding values for x and y.
-Take this: if y = 15 when x = 5.
+Here's one way to look at it: if y = 15 when x = 5.

 2. Substitute the values into the equation: Plug the known values into y = kx.
 Using the example: 15 = k * 5.